benchristel/refactoring-workshop/autoclop/README.md

 or stressed out?
 Is there anything in this code that makes you feel happy, joyful, or at ease?

-You may discover, while removing a smell A, that some other smell B is in your way, making your refactoring harder.
+You might discover, while removing a smell A, that some other smell B is in your way, making your refactoring harder.
 If you encounter that situation, stash your changes, make a note of A so you remember to come back to it, and fix smell
-B. You may have to do this recursively several times before you find a smell you can remove easily.
+B. You might have to do this recursively several times before you find a smell you can remove easily.

 ## Code Smells